Vance County DWI Court Process

 First Offense

-- Jail time: Potential jail time ranges from 24 hours to several months, with the specific length determined by the judge based on the aggravating and mitigating factors in your case.
+- Jail time: Potential jail time ranges from 24 hours to several months, depending on the level assigned by the judge.

-- License suspension: Your driver's license will be suspended for at least one year.
+- License suspension: Your driver's license will be suspended for at least 12 months.
+Limited driving privileges may be available in some cases.

-- Other requirements: You may be required to complete a substance abuse assessment and treatment program, perform community service, and pay court costs.
-An Ignition Interlock Device (IID) may be required depending on your BAC level and prior record.
+- Other requirements: Depending on the level, you may be required to complete substance abuse assessment and treatment, perform community service, and install an ignition interlock device (IID) on your vehicle.

 Second Offense